 For many years, Spain has had a somewhat poor reputation when it comes to the quality of its drinking water.
-It’s unclear as to why this may be, however it could be due to a number of reasons.
+It’s unclear as to why this may be, however, it could be due to several reasons.

 However, it’s not just the taste of the water that is in question.

 In early 2020, a study by the SINC Agency revealed that 11% of Spain’s bladder cancer cases, could be attributed to the quality of its water supply, which is said to contain high levels of chemicals called Trihalomethanes (THM).